-After building the scale and infrastructure to support our beloved Vita Coco brand, we realized that we were well positioned to support our platform with other innovations and brands that could leverage our strong capabilities in sales, marketing, and distribution.
-Not only have we added Vita Coco Coconut Milk as a shelf stable dairy alternative in the club channel, and introduced in summer 2021 the Vita Coco Hydration Drink Mix, a powdered form of flavored coconut water to test in limited online markets, but we have also added other complementary brands.

-Since 2018, we have expanded our portfolio with three brands that align with our values and allow us to expand our reach and consumer base, and increase the number of occasions where we can play a role in our consumers' lives: Runa, Ever & Ever, and PWR LIFT.
+After building the scale and infrastructure to support our beloved Vita Coco brand, we realized that we were well positioned to support our platform with other brands that could leverage our strong capabilities in sales, marketing, and distribution.
+In recent years, we have added two other, complementary brands to our portfolio that align with our values and allow us to expand our reach and consumer base, and increase the number of occasions where we can play a role in our consumers' lives: Runa and Ever & Ever.

 Runa: As part of our ongoing evaluation of the broader beverage industry, we saw an opportunity to leverage our success and learning in building Vita Coco and apply it to a clean, plant-based energy drink, with an aim to disrupt the very large and fast growing energy drinks category with a plant-based and fully natural alternative for consumers.
 This led us to acquire Runa in 2018 given its distinct plant-based and natural energy positioning, and our proven ability to source products from emerging markets.
 Runa's clean energy drinks provide consumers a refreshing energy boost without the jolts and jitters, and with less sugar than traditional energy beverages.
-Runa's clean taste and smooth energy lift comes from Guayusa, an Amazonian jungle super-leaf containing theobromine and L-theanine, which has been shown to boost energy levels, alertness, and improve consumers' moods and concentration.
+Our clean taste and smooth energy lift comes from Guayusa, an Amazonian jungle super-leaf containing theobromine and L-theanine, which has been shown to boost energy levels, alertness, and improve consumers' moods and concentration.

 Ever & Ever: Launched in 2019, Ever & Ever is a purified water brand packaged solely in aluminum bottles with a pH balance of 7.4.
 We saw an opportunity to quickly create a brand that responded to the need for a sustainably packaged water product given the reusable nature of the bottles and its infinite recyclability, and transformed our concept into reality in under three months.
 Ever & Ever was launched with a focus on the foodservice and office channels, as top Fortune 500 companies and large corporations continue to make a conscious effort to participate in the sustainability movement with a focus on reducing plastic waste.
+Ever& Ever is also available in our DTC channels.